bholmesdev/app-server/README.md

 go mod download
 ```

-Then, you can verify that the `warp-agent-sdk` is able to connect by running the `test.js` scriipt.
+Then, you can verify that the `warp-agent-sdk` is able to connect by running the `test.js` script.
 This will start a coding agent and poll for a session link for you to interact with the agent as it is running.

 You can [create a Warp API key](https://docs.warp.dev/developers/cli#generating-api-keys) and set as an environment variable in a `.env` file.
 Copy the example template like so: